guigu-cyber/LEED_Interview/README.md

 - **Communication Interface**: Facilitates data transfer between the drone and the ground control station.
 - **Network Interface**: Manages internet connectivity for streaming purposes.

+- **VideoReceiver**: This component is responsible for receiving video streams from the drone's camera.
+- **VideoManager**: Manages multiple VideoReceiver instances and handles the overall video streaming and recording logic.
+- **MAVLink**: The communication protocol used for sending commands between the drone and the GCS, including commands for starting/stopping video recording.
+- **Data Logger**: Manages logging of flight data, which could be extended to include video recording management on the drone's SD card.
+- **VideoStreaming**: Manages streaming video to external services (e.g., YouTube, RTMP server).
+- **Android GCS Storage**: Handles the local storage of video files on the Android device running QGroundControl.

 ```mermaid
 flowchart LR